 Nazi medical crimes have been condemned as crimes against humanity globally.
 There was yet another notorious violation of human rights in the United States.
 The United States Public Health Service had initiated a long term study in a group of 400 black men with syphilis in the Tuskegee Institute (Tuskegee trial), the famous black University founded by Booker T Washington.
 The study was initiated in 1930 as an examination of the natural progress of initiated syphilis.
 These men were recruited for the study without informed consent.

 The researchers did not disclose the nature of the study to the participants.
 They were not given any specific treatment for syphilis.
 They were deceived by giving aspirin tablets as the drug of choice.
 This study lasted for forty years.
 Even the Surgeon general of United States was involved in these inhuman activities.
 All the participants developed complications of syphilis in due course and majority died. .
 For more than twenty years, the law allowed the U.S Defence Department to conduct unethical biomedical research.

 During the cold war years from 1944 to 1974, many unethical and inhuman radiation experiments had been conducted.
 Scientists were secretly using human beings as guinea pigs.
 Plutonium, an ingredient of atomic bomb, a highly toxic substance was injected into several persons.
 Cancer patients and prisoners were subjected to whole body radiation.
 Pregnant women were given radioactive iron to study the effects on the foetus.
 The list includes many more inhuman activities.
 There are still innumerable ethical, moral as well as legal violations which even the best of the social systems adopted in order to either gain superiority over other races or out live other races and ethnicities which were considered expendable or even for monetary gains.
 Perhaps this era of Medicine can be labeled as the darkest part of its existence.
 Justice Edward Greenfield in 1995 in the trial of T.D. v.
-NYSOMH, said: The mere mention of experimental medical research on incapacitated human beings - the mentally ill, the profoundly retarded, and minor children - summons up visceral reactions, with recollections of the brutal Nazi experimentation...Even without the planned brutality, we have had deplorable instances of over-reaching medical research in this country.”
+NYSOMH, said: The mere mention of experimental medical research on incapacitated human beings - the mentally ill, the profoundly retarded, and minor children - summons up visceral reactions, with recollections of the brutal Nazi experimentation...Even without the planned brutality, we have had deplorable instances of over-reaching medical research in this country.” \